yktoo/ymuse/README.md

 ## TODO

 * Automated UI testing.
-* Drag’n’drop in the play queue.
+* Drag’n’drop of multiple tracks in the play queue.
 * More settings.
 * Multiple MPD connections support.